What is SIBO?

 Should You Re-Test For SIBO?

-If, after a round of treatment, you don't feel noticeably improved, then it may be worth considering re-testing for SIBO.
+If, after a round of treatment, you don't feel a noticeable improvement, then it may be worth considering re-testing for SIBO.
 This can provide your practitioner with useful information, such as whether the treatment was effective, which gas(es) is still present and what treatments should be utilised next.

 If you found this article on how to get tested for SIBO helpful, I would love to hear your thoughts.
 Simply leave a comment in the comments section below.